nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 you're using arbitrary position arithmetic for doing your thing?
 No, in Rust, the idea is that every numeric literal does have a type.
 And so if you type 0.0, that is going to be one of the floating point types.
-If you type "42" that's going to be one of the numeric-- the integer types.
-And so as normal, as you would expect in Rust, you can-- the Rust compiler will use the usual type inference algorithms, try and figure out what type that literal is.
+If you type "42" that's going to be one of the numeric— the integer types.
+And so as normal, as you would expect in Rust, you can— the Rust compiler will use the usual type inference algorithms, try and figure out what type that literal is.
 The unique thing here is that if it can, it will try and fall back for floats to `f64`, and for integers to `i32`.